Guide for authors

 Find out how you can share your research published in Elsevier journals.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
-If the funding source(s) had no such involvement then this should be stated.
+If the funding source(s) had no such involvement, it is recommended to state this.

 Researcher Academy is a free e-learning platform designed to support early and mid-career researchers throughout their research journey.
 The "Learn" environment at Researcher Academy offers several interactive modules, webinars, downloadable guides and resources to guide you through the process of writing for research and going through peer review.
 Feel free to use these free resources to improve your submission and navigate the publication process with ease.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's Author Services.
+Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the Language Editing service available from Elsevier's Language Services.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-Please submit your article via http://ees.elsevier.com/rce.
+Please submit your article via https://www.editorialmanager.com/rce.

 This journal operates a double anonymized review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 Editors are not involved in decisions about papers which they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Any such submission is subject to all of the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.
 More information on types of peer review.

-This journal uses double-anonymized review, which means the identities of the authors are concealed from the reviewers, and vice versa.
+This journal uses double anonymized review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 More information is available on our website.
 To facilitate this, please include the following separately:

-Title page (with author details): This should include the title, authors' names affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.
+Title page (with author details): This should include the title, authors' names, affiliations, acknowledgements and any Declaration of Interest statement, and a complete address for the corresponding author including an e-mail address.

 Anonymized manuscript (no author details): The main body of the paper (including the references, figures, tables and any acknowledgements) should not include any identifying information, such as the authors' names or affiliations.

 It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
 However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
-The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
+The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier.
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.